Milxnor/Cobalt/README.md

 # Cobalt
-There is a better alternative for other platforms but it is only for private servers available at [Sinum](https://github.com/projectnovafn/Sinum)
+There is a better alternative for other platforms but it is only for private servers (and limited versions) available at [Sinum](https://github.com/projectnovafn/Sinum)
 # Private server for latest does not work because of EOS (I believe added in S22 or something?)
 SSL Bypass for Fortnite.<br>
 Hopefully when I have a lot of time I'll make a new SSL Bypass with a BUNCH of features.